-The NDIS has set aside $700 million each year for SDA payments.
-SDA payments, which are paid directly to the housing provider, are designed to stimulate a commercial market in specialist disability housing.
+It is estimated that $700 million a year will eventually be spent on SDA payments as part of the NDIS.
+SDA payments, which are paid directly to the housing provider, are designed to stimulate a new market in specialist disability housing.

-You can read more about how this can be achieved in our joint report with PwC, NDIS Specialist Disability Accommodation: Pathway to a Mature Market.
+You can read more about the new SDA market in our joint report with PwC, NDIS Specialist Disability Accommodation: Pathway to a Mature Market.

 Supply and Demand